matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Use this option to require a user to share a room with another user in order to retrieve their profile information.
 Only checked on Client-Server requests.
 Profile requests from other servers should be checked by the requesting server.
-Defaults to 'false'.
+Defaults to false.

 Example configuration:
 ```